-VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS POLLO CEEP THIS PORTIO N FOR YOU JR RECORD THIS PRO DXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-TACH AND RETUR N THIS PO RTION ONL RH • The Board of Directors recommends you vote FOR the fo ollowing proposal: For Against Abstain To approve the RH 2023 Stock Incentive Plan.
-0 0 0 NOTE: Such other business as may properly come before the r meeting or any adjournment or postponement thereof. the Special Meeting may be held by means of remote commu I Meeting in person due to health or other considerations related to COVID-19 or other unication (i.e., a virtual-only meeting).
-If this is determined, we will announce the ducom.
-As always, we encourage you to vote your shares prior to the Special Meeting r ecision in Please sign exactly as your name(s) appear(s) hereon.
-When administrator, or other fiduciary, please give full title as such. personally.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

+KEEP THIS POI - THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+ETURN T 'HIS POR TION ONLY RH 81 1 The Board of Directors recommends you vote FOR the following proposal: For Ag gainst / Abstain 1.
+To approve the RH 2023 Stock Incentive Plan.
+0 0 0 NOTE: Such other business as may properly come before the meeting or any adjournment or postponement thereof.
+If we determine it is not possible or advisable to hold the Special Meeting in person due to health or other considerations related to COVID-19 or the Special Meeting may be held by means of remote communication (i.e., a virtual-only meeting).
+If this is determined, we will announce advance, and will provide details on how to participate at ir.rh.com.
+As always, we encourage you to vote your shares prior to the Special Mee of whether you intend to attend in person. the decision in Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership or partnership name by authorized officer.
-Joint owners should each sign Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Dat te
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Special Meeting:

-The Notice and Proxy Statement is available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Special Meeting: The Notice and Proxy Statement is available at www.proxyvote.com.